1coderookie/KobraGoNeoInsights/docs/maintenance.md

 ??? warning "Don't Use WD-40 For Lubrication"

     Do yourself a favour and *never* use WD-40 for *lubrication* as it's *not* a lubricant!
-    It's perfectly fine for e.g. washing off old lubrification from the threaded rod, but it's *not* a sufficient lubrification!
+    It's perfectly fine for e.g. washing off old lubrification from the threaded rod, but it's *not* a sufficient lubrification like e.g. "Super Lube"!

     People use to think WD-40 is the perfect solution for pretty much everything, but they aren't aware of the fact that -due to the chemical recipe it's made of- it's absolutely not sufficient for getting parts lubed mid- to longterm.
 Fact is, that the chemicals inside of it will even wash off any grease or oil, it can harm POM and rubber and so on.